-- (1) This local law provides rules and guidelines which apply to the conduct of meetings of the Council and its committees and to meetings of electors. - (2) All meetings are to be conducted in accordance with the Act, the Regulations and this local law. - (3) This local law is intended to result in - - (a) better decision-making by the Council and committees; - (b) the orderly conduct of meetings dealing with Council business; - (c) better understanding of the process of conducting meetings; and - (d) the more efficient and effective use of time at meetings.
+- (1) These Local Laws provide rules and guidelines which apply to the conduct of meetings of the Council and its committees and to meetings of electors. - (2) All meetings are to be conducted in accordance with the Act, the Regulations and these Local Laws. - (3) These Local Laws are intended to result in: - (a) better decision-making by the Council and committees; - (b) the orderly conduct of meetings dealing with Council business; - (c) better understanding of the process of conducting meetings; and - (d) the more efficient and effective use of time at meetings.